-There seems to be a lot of confusion around the various terms used to describe how something is sold and in this blog post I hope to give you some clarification to the most common terms and whether they mean you’re wholesaling or not.
+There seems to be a lot of confusion around the various terms used to describe how something is sold and in this blog post I hope to give you some clarity to the most common terms and whether they mean you’re wholesaling or not.

-Wholesale is selling to retailers so you are selling a larger quantity but at a lower price and its often firm sale, which means that once they placed the order and it’s delivered they cannot return it unless the product is faulty.
+Wholesale is selling to retailers so you are selling a larger quantity but at a lower price and it's often a firm sale, which means that once they placed the order and it’s delivered they cannot return it unless the product is faulty.
 You can decide how many they need to buy of each item, and you will start selling a much higher volume.

 Sale or return

 When you wholesale you can sometimes be asked if you offer sale or return, this would mean that you invoice and deliver to the customer as normal, if they are on 30 days payment terms, they still must pay you within 30 days for all their stock.
-If they have not sold the stock during a pre-agreed time period, they can return the unsold stock in a perfect condition against a credit or refund.
-You only have to credit them for the stock returned in a re-sell-able condition, but it can be difficult to argue with a stockist about the condition of the stock, so I don’t recommend this option very often, of course there’s exceptions to every rule.
+If they have not sold the stock during a pre-agreed time period, they can return the unsold stock in perfect condition against a credit or refund.
+You only have to credit them for the stock returned in a re-sell-able condition, but it can be difficult to argue with a stockist about the condition of the stock, so I don’t recommend this option very often, of course, there are exceptions to every rule.

 Retailers love to ask for this as there’s very little risk to them and they often argue that it would allow them to try a wider range from you.
 This might be true but they also have less of an incentive to sell your range and to give it the best position in their stores so do consider it carefully before you agree to this and make it very clear in your terms and conditions that you will only credit them for stock that is returned in a perfect condition.
-I recommend that this is agreed in writing.
+I recommend that this is agreed upon in writing.

 If you’re very keen on a particular stockist and they are unsure but you’re confident the range would do well for them, you might consider offering them “Sale or Exchange” as a way to get the sale for the first order only.
 Make sure they agree that the exchange is only allowed if the items are returned in a perfect re-sell-able condition and they need to display and try to sell the products for a minimum of 2 or 3 months before returning them.

 Commission, often confused with sale or return.
 This is a model often used by smaller boutiques or galleries, who take a commission on the sales.
 This means that you will only get paid when they sell one of your items.
 You might agree that every month they let you know how many they have sold of your items and then they pay you minus their commission.
 There’s very little risk to the shop and if an item doesn’t sell or it breaks or is stolen, you’re taking all the risk.
 Art galleries and shops that sell handmade items often use this model.
-It’s more or less the same as an online market place such as Not on the Highstreet but in a physical form and it’s not wholesale.
+It’s more or less the same as an online marketplace such as Not on the Highstreet but in a physical form and it’s not wholesale.
 The commission range from 25-50% depending on the store/gallery.

-Many Amazon and Ebay re-sellers prefer to buy from suppliers that offer drop-shipping and it’s a very common method for cheaper products.
+Many Amazon and eBay re-sellers prefer to buy from suppliers that offer drop-shipping and it’s a very common method for cheaper products.
 There are of course many other online shops that prefer this option, it allows them to have a huge range of products without carrying any stock which equals risk.
-Some stores also buy some things and offer some on a drop-ship option and even if they say they will push all products equally they will want to turn the stock they hold faster as those item carry a risk to them so if you want to offer this option do consider the customer your offer it too carefully.
+Some stores also buy some things and offer some on a drop-ship option and even if they say they will push all products equally they will want to turn the stock they hold faster as those items carry a risk to them so if you want to offer this option do consider the customer your offer it too carefully.

-It’s very difficult to stop offering drop-shipping for long standing customers if you start so don’t take on more drop-ship customers than you can handle.
+It’s very difficult to stop offering drop-shipping for long-standing customers if you start so don’t take on more drop-ship customers than you can handle.

-When you start I would recommend you to focus on firm sale for your wholesale orders and your growing retail business.
+When you start I would recommend you to focus on firm sales for your wholesale orders and your growing retail business.
 When you have a bigger team you can look at widening your offer if it makes strategical sense to your business.

-If you're interested in working with me, book a free 30 min call to discover how I can help you.
-If you have any feedback or any topic you would like me to cover please get in touch.
+If you're interested in working with me, send me an email to discover how I can help you.
+If you have any feedback or any topic you would like me to cover please also get in touch.
 I also share tips every week on my Instagram account.

-Sign up to my newsletter to get your copy of my free ebook to get you started with wholesale and monthly downloads to help you grow your business.
+Sign up to my newsletter to get 15% off your copy of my ebook to get you started with wholesale and monthly downloads to help you grow your business.
 Lastly, if you know of anyone who would like to start to wholesale or are struggling to grow their business please share my details with them.
-As a small start-up business this really does makes all the difference and I really appreciate it.
+As a small start-up business, this really does makes all the difference and I really appreciate it.